 Select a chart for our estimates of the latest trends in the cost index, and what is behind these.

-- Looking further back, the period up to spring 2016 saw a sustained period of falling costs.
-Reductions over that period were much larger for gas than electricity.
-The overall index is still around 4% below its level at the start of 2015: with the electricity index now around 5% higher than its level as of 1 January 2015, and the gas index around 13% lower.
+- The period between January 2015 (the current start of index) and April 2016 saw a period of falling costs, with much larger reductions for gas than electricity.
+As a result, while the overall dual fuel index is now 4% below its level at the start of 2015, the electricity index is now around 8% higher, and the gas index around 14% lower.

-- The value of the Supplier Cost Index as of 1 May is based on average wholesale prices in April 2017 for delivery in the following 12 months.
+- The primary driver of changes in the Index over the period since 2015 has been movements in wholesale prices.
+The value of the Supplier Cost Index as of 1 August is based on average wholesale prices in July 2017 for delivery in the following 12 months.
 It is common among the large suppliers to purchase energy for customers on their ‘standard variable’ tariffs over an extended period (up to two years or more).
 This can create a lag between the latest movements in wholesale prices (as shown by the Index) and the costs suppliers incur for these customers.
 The extent of the lag will vary depending on different suppliers’ approaches to purchasing energy.

 - There are likely to be some additional upwards pressures on costs in the remainder of 2017 and into 2018.
-From October, suppliers will be required to make capacity market payments to help ensure that there is sufficient generation capacity.
-The costs associated with supporting renewable and low-carbon electricity generation are also currently expected to rise further, and there may be further pressures on the costs of supplying a domestic customer from the proposed exemption for energy intensive industries from payments for certain government programmes (currently this is excluded from the index).
+From October, suppliers will be required to make capacity market payments to help ensure that there is sufficient generation capacity in the winter.
+The costs associated with supporting renewable and low-carbon electricity generation are also expected to rise further.

 - We calculate the Supplier Cost Index by estimating trends in network charges, wholesale prices and the charges to suppliers associated with government programmes (note that in some cases, these government charges only apply to large and medium-sized suppliers).